-- 2.3.2 The Race Director will provide: - Protected and secured storage for impounded radios - Procedures to ensure that impounded radios are turned off - Procedures to ensure an orderly dispersal of radios for racing use - Procedures to ensure that no more than one radio on any one frequency is released from impound in any race. - 2.3.3 Radios designed to operate servos without transmitting RF (usually by means of a direct connection between the transmitter and the receiver) may be used in the pits if approved by the Race Director.
-In such cases, all of the racer's modules or transmitter crystals for that radio system must be impounded.
+- 2.3.2 The Host Track will provide: - Protected and secured storage for impounded radios - · Procedures to ensure that impounded radios are turned off - Procedures to ensure an orderly dispersal of radios for racing use - Procedures to ensure that no more than one radio on any one frequency is released from impound in any race. - 2.3.3 Radios may only be used at the race directors discretion in designated areas to test and setup vehicles.
 Note: If drivers are allowed to impound their own radios, they should be reminded frequently to ensure that their radios are off and disarmed when impounded.